VatsalJagani/VatsalJagani/README.md

 <img align='right' width='500' height='320' src="https://raw.githubusercontent.com/VatsalJagani/VatsalJagani/develop/resources/coder.gif">

-- 🔭 I’m currently working at CrossRealms International as a Software Developer and Splunk Engineer.
+- 🔭 I’m currently working at <a target='_blank' href='https://crossrealms.com/'>CrossRealms International</a> as a Software Developer and Splunk Engineer.

-- 💬 Talk to me about Splunk, Cyber Security, Python, JavaScript, and Open Source
+- 💬 Talk to me about Splunk, Cyber Security, Python, JavaScript, and Open Source.

 - 👯 I would love to collaborate on Open Source Cyber Security Python or JavaScript project.

+- I love Science (includes everything Physics, Chemistry, Biology), Technology and Maths.
+Connect with me with a new astrophysics concept, a new math puzzle, or Neurons and Brain and I would love to discuss that with you.